PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 ## Trying it out

-Follow the instructions in [ROS 2 User Guide](..ros/ros2_comm.md) to install PX4 and run the simulator, install ROS2, and start the XRCE-DDS Agent.
+Follow the instructions in [ROS 2 User Guide](..ros/ros2_comm.md) to install PX and run the simulator, install ROS2, and start the XRCE-DDS Agent.

 After that we can follow a similar set of steps to those in [ROS 2 User Guide > Build ROS2 Workspace](..ros/ros2_comm.md#build-ros-2-workspace) to run the example.

 To build and run the example: